sqlfluff/sqlfluff/docs/source/configuration.rst

     [sqlfluff]
     rules = L027

-If both :code:`exclude_rules` and :code:`rules` have non-empty value, then the excluded rules are removed from the rules list.
-This allows for example enabling common rules on top level but excluding some on subdirectory level.

 Rules can also be enabled/disabled by their grouping.
 Right now, the only rule grouping is :code:`core`.
 This will enable (or disable) a select group